sylefeb/Silice/projects/vga_doomchip/README.md

 ## Running on real hardware

-The target platform is a de10-nano board equipped with SDRAM.
-This is the exact same setup as the [MiSTEr projet](https://github.com/MiSTer-devel/Main_MiSTer/wiki) (see instructions there).
+The target platform is a de10-nano board equipped with SDRAM, a VGA DAC and (for now) a 4x4 keypad matrix.
+The SDRAM uses the exact same setup as the [MiSTEr projet](https://github.com/MiSTer-devel/Main_MiSTer/wiki) (see instructions there).
 You also need a VGA DAC, see [instructions here](../DIYVGA.md).

-I cannot provide a pre-built image for programming the FPGA as it would include game data, so you'll have to compile the entire thing -- but that is a good way to get started, and I will guide you through the process!
+I cannot provide a pre-built image for programming the FPGA as it would include game data, so you'll have to compile the entire thing -- but that is a good way to get started!

+Basically you have to
+1- Generate the Verilog code into the de10nano projet, see [README in projects/build/de10nano](../build/de10nano/README.md) 2- Launch Quartus and start synthesis
+3- Wait for a relatively long time
+4- Program the de10nano using Quartus programmer!

+The amound of texture data can be controlled from the header of 'pre_do_textures.lua'.
+The more you use, the slower synthesis is (and of course the design may not fit).

-To be continued...
+(To be expanded)